ldijkman/Swipe-ESP32-Timer-Switch/esp32_tasmota_scan/14-2-26/readme.md

 timer.html reads devices.json (but not all functional)

-ace.html for easy edit view upload
+ace.html for easy edit view upload (ace now shows devices.json as pretty print, not single line)

 ---